Elf (Dungeons & Dragons): Forgotten Realms

 The various elven subraces are more prominent in the Forgotten Realms campaign setting, and Faerûn boasts several major subraces.
 They differ physically from typical Dungeons & Dragons elves in that they are as tall as humans (5′9″ on average), or even taller.
 The exception are the Drow, who are of standard D&D elven height.
 In Faerûn, surface elves call themselves Tel-Quessir which means "The People" in the elven language.
-In 4th edition, most of the elven subraces were classified as drow, eladrin or elves.
+In 4th edition, most of the elven subraces were classified into three broad families: drow, eladrin, or elves.
+In the 5th edition, these families were re-classified into four, with three being detailed in the primary campaign books: drow, high elves, and wood elves, with eladrin as their own lineage of elves whose ancestors never emigrated from the Faerie world to the Material world of Toril.

-The history of the elven race is marked by great empires and a gradual decline and retreat from the mainland Faerûn.
+The history of the elven race as portrayed in this setting is marked by great empires and a gradual decline and retreat from the mainland Faerûn.
 The elves first came to Abeir-Toril from the plane of Faerie more than twenty-five millennia ago.
 The first wave of elves to arrive were the green elves, lythari, and avariel.
 The second wave included the dark elves, who arrived in the jungles of southern Faerûn, and the sun and moon elves, who arrived in the north.
 Not long after, the aquatic elves arrived in the Great Sea.
 After the second wave of elven immigrants arrived, the Time of Dragons ended and the period known as the First Flowering of the Fair Folk began.
 The elves settled into five major civilizations along the west and south of Faerûn during this period.
 Along the Sword Coast, the sun elves established Aryvandaar and Shantel Othreier, and the green elves established Illefarn, Miyeritar (along with the dark elves), and Keltormir.
 To the south, in present-day Vilhon Reach, the green elves also created the nations of Thearnytaar, Eiellûr, and Syòpiir.
 In the forests that once covered the Shaar, the moon elves established Orishaar, and the dark elves established Ilythiir and Miyeritar (along with the green elves).
 All of these realms were gradually destroyed as a result of the Crown Wars, which made way for other elven realms.

 Their once expansive realms have shrunk back in territory and prestige due to the influence and expansion of the younger races, particularly humans.
 They remain influential, however; much of the shape of Faerûn is influenced by conflict between the various subraces of the elves.

 The elven subraces of Faerûn include the following: